 This option should be set only if it is certain that the data source corresponding to the linked server has the same character set and sort order as the local server.

 Enables and disables a linked server for distributed query access.

-Enables RPC from the specified server.
+Enables remote procedure calls (RPC) from the specified server.